AIM-KannLab/itmt/README.md

 - Move the final 'Top_Weights.hdf' into the test folder and modify if you change paths
 - Eval 'python test_segmentation.py -u True' if metrics measurements are needed

-4. To compute CSA for all images in folder:
+4. To compute CSA/TMT for all images in folder:
 - Curate the dataset and run preprocessing rescale_healthy.py
 - Run compute_csa_by_path.py which will output the .csv with the predicted slice and TM measurements